Cancer Research UK logo.

 How often do you take megestrol acetate?

 You usually take megestrol acetate once a day, at the same time each day.
-But sometimes the dose is divided up, so that you take the tablets a couple of times a day.
+Sometimes the dose is divided up, so that you take the tablets a couple of times a day.

 When you start taking it you should take them for at least 2 months.
 This is to find out if they are working.
-You can take them for many years.
+You can take them for as long as the treatment is working and you aren’t experiencing too many side effects.

 What are the side effects of megastrol acetate?